Kambrian/JiutianDR/pages/products/IDE.md

 - varg_table.txt recorded the change of effective gravitational constant as a function of scale factor.

 Run the properly compiled ME-Gadget4 code in the same folder of these files can make identical simulation outputs as shared in this release.

-Some other files recording the simulation output logs are also provided for reference.

 The power spectrum are calculated by Gadget4 power spectrum calculation module.